Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/_index.md

 ## APIs tab

-The **APIs** tab lists the Services, APIs, and {{% variables/apibuilder_prod_name %}} (**Service**) applications used by the application.
+The **APIs** view lists the Services, APIs, and {{% variables/apibuilder_prod_name %}} (**Service**) applications used by the application.
 Click an item in the list to view or manage its services.

 ![APIs page](/Images/apis_latest.png)

 ## Crashes tab

-The **Crashes** tab displays the total number of crashes of your application for the selected time frame and the crash rate for your application.
+The **Crashes** view displays the total number of crashes of your application for the selected time frame and the crash rate for your application.
 The crash for your application is calculated by dividing the total number of crashes by the total number of sessions.
 Additionally, error messages, time of the first occurrence, time of the last occurrence, total occurrences, and triage status are displayed for each operating system (for example, Windows, iOS, and Android).
 The displayed crash analytics can be filtered by the environment, crash type, and crash status.
 To export the crash analytics information, click the **Actions** (**...**) menu, and select either **Chart** or **Table**.

 ![Crashes page](/Images/crashes.png)